syncfusion-content/flutter-docs/Flutter/datagrid/data-binding.md

 # Data Binding in Flutter DataGrid (SfDataGrid)

-[SfDataGrid](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) requires the [DataGridSource](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource-class.html) to obtain the row data.
-To bind the data source of the SfDataGrid, set an instance of the `DataGridSource` to the [source](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/source.html) property.`source` property must not be null.
+The [SfDataGrid](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) requires the [DataGridSource](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource-class.html) to obtain the row data.
+To bind the data source of the SfDataGrid, set an instance of the `DataGridSource` to the [source](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/source.html) property.
+The `source` property must not be null.

  The following APIs in the `DataGridSource` are mandatory to process the data,

- * [rows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/rows.html) - The number of rows in a Datagrid and row selection depends on the `rows`.
-So, set the `DataGridRow` collection required for Datagrid in
+ * [rows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/rows.html) - The number of rows in a Datagrid and row selection depends on the `rows.` So, set the `DataGridRow` collection required for Datagrid in `rows`.
-`rows`.

 * [buildRow](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/buildRow.html) - The widget needed for the cells is obtained from `DataGridRowAdapter`.

 `DataGridSource` objects are expected to be long-lived, not recreated with each build.